Meet the people behind the impact

 Michael earned a BA in Business Education from Chicago State University and an MBA from the University of Phoenix.
 He also holds a certification in fundraising management from the Center of Philanthropy at Indiana University, a certification in human resource management from Cornell University and an Advanced Leadership Certification from the University of Michigan, Ross School of Business.

-Alexander G. Gagnon, M.Ed – Vice President of School-Based Education
+Alexander G. Gagnon, M.Ed – VP of School-Based Education

 Kelly brings over two decades of experience in Accounting, most recently serving as the Director of Finance with DAiS.
 In this role, she provided leadership for financial and business functions, served as a strategic, hands-on leader to support the following areas: finance, business planning and budgeting.